ajkh35/ContactsDemo/README.md

 So this app works in tandem with a very simple node server.
 The server doesn't do much but maintains a list of numbers.
 This list is synced with the device's numbers via the SyncAdapter.

+## Don't want a server

+Those who do not want to setup a server may skip the Setup part.
+To work without a server, you simply have to modify the SyncAdapter file a bit and get the app running.

+### Steps

+1. Open SyncAdapter in your editor or IDE.
+2. Go to performSync() method.
+3. Uncomment region "Dummy response" and comment out region "Server response".
+4. Go to variable "dummyServerResponseList" and add the numbers you want to sync to the list.
+5. Go to getFormattedNumber() method and change it to suit your device's number formatting.
+6. That's it.
+Run the app and click on button "Refresh Contacts".
+7. If you want to add/remove a number just add/remove it from the list then run the app and click button "Refresh Contacts".

 ## Setup

 You will need to install nodejs and npm to run the server.
 Also you need mysql as the database.